Mitsubishi Tanabe Pharma America – oral edaravone

 The process began with a phase 1, open-label, single-dose crossover study in 42 participants, comparing 105 mg oral edaravone with 60 mg/hr IV formulation.
 Through comparing the pharmacokinetics (how it moves through the body) of both, it was concluded that the two formulations, at their respective doses, demonstrated equivalent exposure.
 This is published here.

 Following bioequivalence, the next step was to undertake a large safety and tolerability trial of oral edaravone at the intended clinical dose.
-On December 9th, 2021, MTPA announced the results of the global phase 3 clinical trial assessing safety and tolerability of oral edaravone over 24 weeks.
+On December 9, 2021, MTPA announced the results of the global phase 3 clinical trial assessing safety and tolerability of oral edaravone over 24 weeks.
 The study enrolled 185 participants with ALS across 50 sites in the United States, Canada, Europe and Japan and included a long-term safety extension study of up to 96 weeks.
 No severe treatment emergent adverse events (TEAEs) were reported.
 It is expected that these results will be used in a regulatory submission for oral edaravone to be considered an equivalent treatment for ALS as Radicava, in the jurisdictions where it is currently approved.
-On January 12, 2022, it was announced that the US FDA had accepted the new drug application for oral edaravone for priority review.

-The SAC recommends that oral edaravone appears to be safe, tolerable and provide an equivalent drug exposure to intravenous Radicava.
+Based on the available evidence, it is the opinion of the SAC that oral edaravone appears to be safe, tolerable and provides an equivalent drug exposure to intravenous Radicava.
 For those who currently access Radicava, it may provide a less burdensome alternative if approved.